 Cons: Most of the cons of the basic cat bowls also apply here.
 You’re still at the whim of when your cat wants to eat.
 You’re still at risk of food being stolen if your property is open to other cats, too.

-Typical price: Still around the $5 or less mark – these are a basic solution and you shouldn’t be paying a premium for them.
+Typical price: Still around the $5 or less mark – double cat bowls are a basic solution, and you shouldn’t be paying a premium for them.

 Description: Sometimes, the best ideas are the easiest ones.
 Someone – probably a long suffering cat owner – saw a common problem and an immediate solution.
 They took a standard cat bowl and fitted a strip of rubber across the bottom of it.
 As if by magic, your cat’s bowl no longer slides across the floor!
 Aside from that, they look like normal cat bowls in every way.

 Pros: You get all the benefits of standard cat bowls with less of the mess.
 Because your cat can no longer send their bowl flying, you won’t have food debris all over the floor because of stray paws and tails.
 The bowls should always be where you left them.
-This is a neater cat feeder solution!
+Non slip cat bowls are a neater cat feeder solution!

 Cons: Not all food spillage is because of bowls being knocked.
 Sometimes, cats just pick the food up and drop it elsewhere anyway.
 These bowls don’t solve that problem.
 Also, see above for the previously stated issues about meal timings and security.
 They all still apply with skidstop cat bowls.

 Typical price: $5-$10.
 Still not hugely expensive, but you pay a little extra for the additional feature.

 1.4 No Bend Cat Bowls